The challenge of recruitment in the Silicon Glen

 Hiring the right people is absolutely key to the success of any business, but tech companies are facing a conundrum; how do you hire and retain the best candidates when the skillset changes year on year?

-The talent pool in Scotland is still relatively small, and in San Francisco’s Silicone Valley, developers tend to change jobs on an annual basis.
+The talent pool in Scotland is still relatively small, and in San Francisco’s Silicon Valley, developers tend to change jobs on an annual basis.
 It’s not quite as short term in Scotland, but the Global Developer Hiring Landscape 2018 survey asked more than 100,000 developers from around the world about their job seeking status.
 Responses showed that only 16% of developers are actively looking for a job, however an overwhelming 75% of developers are interested in hearing about new job opportunities.

 So, how do we pique the interest of these passive candidates?
 Salary is, of course, a contributing factor, however with over 75% of developers under the age of 35, they tend to be more motivated by flexibility, balance and widening their skillset, than typical promises of “climbing the ladder” to become CEOs and MDs.